MrFriendCS/AH-CS/docs/sdd/AH-CS-SDD-OOP.md

     '''Declare a class to define a person.'''

     def __init__(self, name='TBC', age=0):
-        '''Object constructor method.
-Automatically called when an object is created.'''
+        '''Object constructor method. ''' \
+        + '''Automatically called when an object is created.'''

         # Class properties - Private
         self.__name = name